 - Aer Lingus has the least delays out of the top ten, with an average of 12 minutes.

 To give them the benefit of the doubt, Gatwick and Easyjet commented that their high rankings of long delays was due to the fact that they operate a large number of flights to and from Europe; meaning they have more flights with a risk of delay.
-They also stated that a number of delays where outside of their control.
+They also stated that a number of delays were outside of their control.

 That doesn't make a difference to you or me, does it?
 Especially when you're stranded at an airport instead of sipping cocktails in the sun.
 That's where Flight Delay Compensation can be a bit of a stress-reliever.
 As I found out after my ordeal, if I suffer a flight delay, I could be entitled to claim compensation, which is awarded based on the delay or cancellation suffered with timings, inconvenience and cost being taken into consideration.

-So while I don’t wish any of you to be stranded at an airport in the run-up to Christmas, I thought I’d share this little snippet of information that made that long wait a wee bit better for me in the end.
+So while I don't wish any of you to be stranded at an airport in the run-up to Christmas, I thought I'd share this little snippet of information that made that long wait a wee bit better for me in the end.
 And on that note, here are some more useful tips for holidaymakers.

 Disclosure: This is a collaborative post; as always, I write from the heart and just wanted to share this useful information.